How to Run A Successful Engineering Design Review

 An engineering design review is a planned meeting where teams come together to look at a design, check if it meets project goals, and give feedback.
 It is a mix of technical review, team discussion, and project review.

-These reviews usually include engineers, designers, product teams, and sometimes even customers.
-The goal is to catch issues early, share input, and make better design choices before moving forward.
+The goal is to catch common CAD design issues early, share input, and make better design choices before moving forward.

 Here are some of the main reasons these reviews matter: